 Working with Update and Delete

-Working with the update and delete is now pretty simple because we already have all the knowledge we require.
-So, let’s just jump straight to the code.
+Working with the update and delete is pretty simple because we already have all the required knowledge.
+So, let’s jump straight to the code.

 We are going to start with a new DTO: